Folkestone Groomers Directory

 The handling practice and socialisation your puppy learns in training classes directly translates to stress-free grooming visits.
 A puppy that's comfortable being touched, examined, and handled by strangers won't panic when a groomer needs to trim nails, brush sensitive areas, or clean ears.

 Think of training as laying a foundation.
 If that foundation is solid—built on trust, positive experiences, and gradual exposure—everything else becomes easier.
 Your dog will approach new situations with confidence rather than fear.
 That makes vet visits smoother, grooming appointments stress-free, and everyday handling simple.
+If your dog needs help getting comfortable with grooming equipment, our guide on getting dogs used to clippers and dryers walks you through the desensitisation process.

 Once your puppy has completed their initial vaccinations and training classes, it's time to introduce them to professional grooming.
 Many local groomers in Folkestone, Hythe, Dover, and Sandgate offer puppy introduction sessions.
 These short, gentle appointments help your puppy get used to the grooming environment without overwhelming them.